peek8/prometheus-k6-fusion/README.md

 I use [Grafan k6](https://k6.io/) to generate traffic against the prometric API.
 This [k6-scripts](./scripts/k6-scripts.js) demonstrates a simple scenario that exercises the CRUD endpoints for Person objects.

 ### What the script does
-- Creates some 50K in ~10 mins (50000 iterations shared among 50 VUs, maxDuration: 10m).
+- Creates some 50K Objects (ie Person) in ~10 mins (50000 iterations shared among 50 VUs, maxDuration: 10m).
 - Tries to get Person by Random Id for 10 mins (20.00 iterations/s for 10m0s, maxVUs: 10).
 - Tries to get Person list  for 10 mins (10.00 iterations/s for 10m0s, maxVUs: 5).
 - Updates the Person for 5 mins (5.00 iterations/s for 2m0s, maxVUs: 5).
-- Deletes about 500 Persons randomly within 10 mins (1500 iterations shared among 2 VUs,maxDuration: 10m0s).
+- Deletes about 1500 Persons randomly within 10 mins (1500 iterations shared among 2 VUs,maxDuration: 10m0s).

 These above iterations are enough to generate some adequate prometheus metrics which can be used to play with prometheus and grafana dashboard.